boltops-tools/terraspace-docs/_docs/misc/upgrading.md

 Version | Notes
 --- | ---
+2.1.0 | The generated backend.tf has a new key pattern.
+See below.
 2.0.1 | The generated backend.tf has a new key pattern.
 See below.
 2.0.0 | The generated backend.tf has a new key pattern.
 See below.
 0.3.0 | Some config options where renamed.
 See below.